Thalerhof internment camp: Overview

 Thalerhof had no barracks until the winter of 1915.
 Prisoners slept on the ground in the open-air during both rain and frost.
 According to U.S. Congressman Medill McCormick, prisoners were regularly beaten and tortured.
 On 9 November 1914 an official report of Fieldmarshal Schleer said there were 5,700 Carpatho-Rusyns, Lemkos, and Ukrainians in Talerhof.
+In the winter of 1914–1915, a third of the roughly 7,000 internees died of typhus.
 The camp was closed by Emperor Charles I of Austria, 6 months into his reign.

 In the first eighteen months of its existence, three thousand prisoners of Thalerhof died, including the Orthodox saint Maxim Sandovich, who was martyred here (beatified August 29, 1996 by the Russian Orthodox Church Outside Russia).

-From 1945 to 1955 it was RAF Station Thalerfhof before being transferred back to the Austrian Government.
+From 1945 to 1955 the site was used as an airbase by the RAF, and known, as RAF Station Thalerhof before being transferred back to the Austrian Government.
 Graz Airport currently occupies the former site of the camp.

-A mass grave of Thalerhof internees is located at Feldkirchen bei Graz.
+The barracks were demolished in 1936.
+The corpses of 1,767 internees were then exhumed and reburied in a mass grave at Feldkirchen bei Graz.